jason.guide

 🙈

-Reality: You have everything to protect.
-Privacy isn't about hiding bad things; it's about controlling your personal information.
-You close the bathroom door—not because you're doing something wrong, but because you value privacy.
+Reality: Privacy is about control, not secrecy.
+You close the bathroom door—not because you are doing something wrong, but because you value your personal space.

 🕵️